All Products

 Upload a custom certificate

-You can request a certificate from Alibaba Cloud Certificate Management Service (formerly Alibaba Cloud Security) or a third-party provider, and then deploy it to ESA.
+You can deploy certificates to ESA from Alibaba Cloud Certificate Management Service or third-party providers.

 Note

-• To purchase a certificate, you can purchase an advanced certificate in the SSL Certificate console.
+• To purchase an advanced certificate, go to the SSL Certificate console.

-• If your certificate is issued by a third-party provider, it must meet the format requirements.
+• Certificates from third-party providers must be in the required format.
 For more information, see Certificate format requirements.

-• You can view the certificate details, but you cannot view the private key because it is sensitive information.
-You must keep your private key secure.
+• You can view the certificate details, but you cannot view the private key because it contains sensitive information.
+Store your certificate information securely.

 1. In the ESA console, select Websites.
-In the Website column, click the target site.
+In the Website column, click the target website.

-2. In the navigation pane on the left, choose SSL/TLS > Edge Certificates.
+2. In the left-side navigation pane, choose Edge Certificates.

 3. In the Certificate Management area, click Upload Custom Certificate.

-• If you have purchased a certificate from Alibaba Cloud Certificate Management Service, set Certificate Source to Certificate Purchased by Using Certificate Management Service and select your purchased certificate from the Certificate Name list.
+• If you purchased a certificate from Alibaba Cloud Certificate Management Service, set Certificate Source to Certificate Purchased by Using Certificate Management Service and select your certificate from the Certificate Name drop-down list.

 Note

-If you cannot select your purchased certificate, check whether the domain name attached to the certificate is the same as the accelerated domain name.
+If you cannot find your certificate in the list, check whether the domain name bound to the certificate is the same as the domain name of the website.

 • If you are using a certificate from a third-party provider, set Certificate Source to Custom Certificate.
-After you set the Certificate Name, upload the Certificate (Public Key) and Private Key.
-The certificate is then saved in Certificate Management Service.
+Then, enter a Certificate Name and paste the content of your Certificate (Public Key) and Private Key.
+The certificate is saved in Certificate Management Service.
 You can view it in SSL Certificate Management.

 Parameter